tajshar2k/Clinical-Workflow/documentation/Project-overview.md

 - Physicians

 ## Problem Being Solved
-The clinic staff need a simple way to track patient visits, update visit information, and monitor where a patient is in the clinic workflow.
+Clinic staff need a simple way to track patient visits, update visit information, and monitor where a patient is in the clinic workflow.

 ## Main Features
 The application will allow users to: